kletobias/kletobias.github.io/_projects/04_questionnaire.md

 <br>
 The nominator in the equation is squared, which makes the nominator a polynomial function of second degree.
 On the other hand, the denominator is a first degree polynomial term.
-It is obvious, according to l'Hospital's theorem, that the linear term in the numerator, in general, has vanishingly small influence on the function values compared to the quadratic term in the numerator.
+It is obvious, according to l Hospital's theorem, that the linear term in the numerator, in general, has vanishingly small influence on the function values compared to the quadratic term in the numerator.
 This relationship is also reinforced by the fact that the values in the numerator are